tomas-ravalli/dynamic-pricing-engine/README.md

 ### 4. **A/B Testing & Validation**

 Before a full rollout, the system was rigorously validated through controlled A/B tests.
 The new dynamic pricing model was applied to a few sections of the stadium, with the rest serving as a control group.
-This allowed us to scientifically prove the model's positive impact on revenue.
+This allowed us to scientifically prove the model's positive impact on revenue and sales.

 ### 5. **Deployment**

 The entire system was deployed within an automated MLOps pipeline.
 This ensures models are automatically retrained on new data, performance is constantly monitored, and price recommendations are reliably fed to the ticketing system via an API.
 All models were designed for batch prediction, running on a daily schedule to balance cost and timeliness.

 ## Architecture

 The general workflow is as follows:
 1. **Data Sources** are collected and fed into the central engine.
 2. The **Dynamic Pricing Engine** uses machine learning models and business rules to generate a price recommendation.
 3. The pricing team uses the **UI & Integration** layer to review, simulate, and approve the price, which is then updated in the live ticketing system.

 <p align="center">
   <img src="./assets/dp-ll.png" alt="Low-level Project Diagram" width="950">